 Back in Innsbruck it was time to chow down on Käse Spätzle, the German version of Mac and Cheese but really nothing like Mac and Cheese.
 And to make up for not reaching the top of the mountain I had Tyrolean Bread Dumplings and the onion one was probably the best thing I ate all holiday.
-This was all at Stiftkeller, a place I normally would skip as it’s right in the city centre, looks tacky and really touristy.
+This was all at Stiftkeller, a place I normally would skip as it’s right in the city centre and really touristy.
 As I was going digiless I had to trust recommendations from others and ended up here after my Air BnB host recommended Stiftkeller is one of the best places to explore those Austrian specialities and I was more than pleasantly surprised – plus it’s right by the old town so a good spot to start venturing from.

 The baroque Old Town with its little alleys and cute houses is an attraction itself and no matter what you are there will always be a group of people around the Goldenes Dachl (Golden Roof), the roof itself was built for Emperor Maximilian where he and his wife had front row views for festivals, tournaments, and other exciting events.
 It is pretty much the most bling thing in Austria.
 The building is now a museum, where you can learn more about the life of the Emperor and see the city as he saw it.
 The other thing that caught my eye was a bizarre games shop which had Lenin playing cards on offer in its window.